Queensland Road Danger Map Roche Legal

 Crashes on Boundary St

-8 crash black spots along Boundary St in the Brisbane City area over the last 10 years, ranked by the number of people injured.
+8 crash black spots along Boundary St in the Brisbane City area over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.

 59